SQL-Academy/en.sql-academy/course/module-3/if-function/article.md

+---
+meta:
+    title: 'Conditional IF function, ISNULL, NULLIF functions'
+    description: 'Syntax and examples of conditional functions IF, IFNULL, NULLIF in MySQL'
+---

 # Conditional IF function

 In the previous lesson, we looked at the `CASE` statement for implementing conditional logic in SQL.